Chapter 4: The Laws of Chance#

 A histogram of a Normally distributed variable should appear approximately bell-shaped.

-For BMI: Expect slight right skew — most participants in normal-to-overweight range, a few obese.
+BMI: Expect slight right skew — most participants fall in the normal-to-overweight range, with fewer in the obese range.

 4.2 The Q-Q Plot#

-A Q-Q plot compares the observed distribution against what a perfect Normal distribution would predict.
+A Q-Q (Quantile-Quantile) plot compares your observed data distribution against what a perfect theoretical Normal distribution would predict.

-Points curving upward at the right → positive skew (right tail).
+Points curving upward at the right \(\rightarrow\) positive skew (right tail).

-Points bowing away at both ends → heavy tails.
+Points bowing away at both ends \(\rightarrow\) heavy tails.

 4.3 The Shapiro-Wilk Test#

-⚡ Common mistake: With n = 500, Shapiro-Wilk flags even trivial departures from Normality as “significant.”
-At this sample size, trust the histogram and Q-Q plot over the Shapiro-Wilk p-value.
-A minor, clinically irrelevant asymmetry will produce p < 0.05 purely because of sample size.
+⚡ Common mistake: With \(n = 500\), the Shapiro-Wilk test becomes hyper-sensitive and will flag even trivial, microscopic departures from Normality as “statistically significant.”
+At this large sample size, trust the visual evidence of the histogram and Q-Q plot over the Shapiro-Wilk p-value.
+A minor, clinically irrelevant asymmetry will produce \(p < 0.05\) purely because of the large sample size.

 🔬 Lab Manual — Chapter 4#